 What is EDM in Surveying?

-- EDM instruments used as a modular component in modern total stations also work under the same principle of separate EDM instruments.
+EDM instruments used as modular components in modern total stations also work under the same principle of separate EDM instruments.

-- Rapid advances at related technologies have provided lighter, simpler, and less expensive instruments.
+Rapid advances in related technologies have provided lighter, simpler, and less expensive instruments.

 Types of EDM Instruments

 Depending on the types of EDM in surveying, or more specifically the types of carrier wave employed, EDM instruments can be classified under the following three heads:

 - Infrared Instruments.

 For the corresponding frequencies of carrier waves, the reader may refer back to as per fig no-5.